Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

-Our architecture can be considered as two closely connected stages from a functional standpoint, which we call \textit{saliency locating stage} and \textit{details refinement stage}, respectively.
-The main focus of saliency locating stage is on looking for the most salient regions for a given image.
+Our architecture can be functionally considered as two closely connected stages, which we call \textit{saliency locating stage} and \textit{details refinement stage}, respectively.
+The main focus of saliency locating stage is on looking for the most salient regions in a given image.
 For details refinement stage, we introduce a top-down method, a series of short connections from deeper side-output layers to shallower ones.
-The reason for such a consideration is that with the help of deeper side information, lower side outputs can both accurately predict the salient objects/regions and refine the results from deeper side outputs, resulting in dense and accurate saliency maps.
+The reason for such a consideration is that with the help of deeper side information, lower side outputs can both accurately predict the salient objects and refine the results from deeper side outputs, resulting in dense and accurate saliency maps.
+We further test the effectiveness of our proposed architecture by running a number of ablation experiments and showing the corresponding quantitative and visual results in the next section.